We’ve worked with many clients in the past who have told us

 role in purchasing decisions.

-Be up-front with your offering and don’t try to trick someone
+Be up-front with your offering, and don’t try to trick someone

-to click on your ad that wouldn’t be a good match for your product.
+into clicking on your ad that wouldn’t be a good match for your product.
 Once they get

 to your landing page and see they’re not interested, you’ve just spent money to

 attract someone that has no intent to buy.

 Not all products and services sell the same year-round.
 People